QGDeep/Parkour-System/README.md

 # Parkour-System
-A Parkour System created in Unreal Engine 5 using C++ and Blueprints.
+A Parkour System created in Unreal Engine 5 using C++ and Blueprint.
-Note - the current project is comppleted in its Blueprint Form.
+Note - the current project is completed in its Blueprint Form.
 C++ code conversion is in progress.

 ## This system contains 13 different styles of parkour
 - Sliding